uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Make sure you’re <a href="{{ site.baseurl }}/patterns/complex-form/establish-trust/">setting expectations and establishing trust</a>.
+            <li>Make sure you’re helping users to understand expectations as you are <a href="{{ site.baseurl }}/patterns/complex-form/establish-trust/">Establishing trust</a>.
 Be transparent in why specific information is being collected, how it will be used, and how that information will be safeguarded.</li>
             <li>Design with mobile in mind.
 Consider the touch screen experience and how forms can be delivered in bandwidth-challenged environments.</li>
             <li>Progressively disclose information, guiding the user from simple to more difficult questions.</li>
             <li>Break questions into small, meaningful chunks.
 Only show questions on one micro-topic at a time.</li>
             <li>Show the user where they are in the process.
 Because data entered may impact future steps, consider whether a component like the <a href="https://designsystem.digital.gov/components/step-indicator/">Step Indicator</a> is a fit for a specific form.</li>
             <li>Allow the user to complete the form in the order they choose, if possible.
 If changes to answers may impact steps already completed, inform the user of potential impacts and confirm before invalidating previous form entries.</li>
             <li>Allow the users to save and resume.
 Some users may need to take breaks as they complete a form on a difficult topic.</li>
+            <li>Do provide users with an option to get help (a phone number or chat, for example) if they get stuck or have a question.</li>
           </ul>
         </div>
       </div>